 Weight & Comfort

 The weight and comfort of this bag is largely up to you.
 At 55 litres, there is no way to sugarcoat things once fully packed.
-This bag will be heavy, especially if you use it to haul around your bowling equipment!!
+The Patagonia 55l Black Hole duffel will be heavy, especially if you use it to haul around your bowling equipment!!

 The Black Hole knows its strengths and tries to help out where it can.
 You can configure three different carrying styles, so you won’t have to bear the brunt of your gear on one shoulder.
 Ouch!